KutsunaSubaRya/LATIA112-1/README.md

 ## Virtual Environment

-Recommend to use venv to isolate you environment.
+Recommend to use venv to isolate your environment.

 ```bash
 $ python3.9 -m venv venv